NREL/streamm-tools/doc/source/replicateP3HTC60benzene.rst

 box dimensions specified in the `.data
 <http://lammps.sandia.gov/doc/2001/data_format.html>`_  file and places a copied
 structure at that point after randomly rotating the structure along the 2 axes.
-Then distance between that added particiles of the coppied structure and all the particiles in the system is calculated to be sure no 2 structures overlap eachother.
+Then distance between that added particles of the copied structure and all the particles in the system is calculated to be sure no 2 structures overlap each other.

 This example requires output from previous examples